Yoga Leggings

 Eclat Textile (four-way stretch specialist), Formosa Taffeta (recycled-poly performance), and Brookwood Performance (knit specialist).
 All three OEKO-TEX Standard 100 certified at the mill level.
 Higg-traceable on request.

 Yes.
 GRS certification on file (CU 1014387 GRS-2024).
-Recycled polyester yoga apparel available with full chain-of-custody documentation.
-Used by 3 of our current customers for their eco-line capsules.
+Recycled polyester yoga apparel available with full chain-of-custody documentation; reference projects available on request.